 While the Papillon is a highly energetic dog, this tends to come out in the form of play, rather than long and tiring runs.
 These dogs are always up for a game with adults, children, and other animals alike thanks to their fun-loving demeanor.

-Because of their spurts of energy, they’re popular for agility competitions where their high dog intelligence and mobility really shine.
-In fact, they’re highly inquisitive and extremely smart (top 10 intelligent, among 138 breeds).
+Because of their spurts of energy, they’re popular for agility shows, where their high dog intelligence and mobility really shine.
+In fact, they’re highly inquisitive and extremely smart (top 10 intelligent breeds, among 138 breeds).

 While having a smart dog may seem ideal, this sometimes can look like they’re being naughty, often getting into things and making a mess.
 However, they are also eager to learn and have lots of devotion to their owners.

-But with proper obedience training, this won’t likely be a problem.
-So long as they have plenty of mentally stimulating tasks, their behavior should stay in check.
+But with sufficient obedience training, this won’t likely be a problem.
+So long as they have mentally stimulating tasks, their behavior should stay in check.
 And despite being generally friendly and self-assured, they can become reserved around strangers.

 So let us know in the comments section below: which Spanish dog breed is your favorite?
 And do you currently own one of these amazing dogs?